Re-Enter Nature

 What if the boundary between humans and nature was never real?

-These paintings began as landscapes.
+These paintings began as finished landscapes.

-Finished.
 Framed.
 Complete.

 Metal leaf.